-Software and solutions revenue increased to \$3.4 million for the year ended December 31, 2022, compared to \$2.7 million for 2021.
-The Company recognized a 40% increase in subscription-based revenue, driven by increases in contract values of renewals and the addition multi-license agreements in Europe.
+Software and solutions revenue increased to \$4.3 million from \$3.4 million for the years ended December 31, 2023 and 2022, respectively.
+The Company recognized a 23% increase in subscription-based revenue, driven by the expansion of the European insurance market and growth in InsitePro license values.